terramate-io/terramate/docs/codegen/overview.md

 # Assertions

-Assertions can be only used when the [generation context](#generation-context) is of type `stack` and can be used to fail code generation for one or more stacks if some pre-condition is not met, helping to catch mistakes in your configuration.
+Assertions can be used in order to fail code generation for one or more stacks if some pre-condition is not met, helping to catch mistakes in your configuration.

-It has the following field:
+Assertions can be only used when the [generation context](#generation-context) is of type `stack` and it has the following fields:

 * **assertion** : Obligatory, must evaluate to boolean
 * **message** : Obligatory, must evaluate to string